 When Trees Attack: Malfurion has a few cards like this.
 He has a trio of huge Ancient minions that act as his exclusive heavy-hitters, and he can summon smaller Treants with a spell (either instantly or by giving his minions a Deathrattle) or with Cenarius' Battlecry effect.

-Zerg Rush: The basic strategy of a murloc deck, with the buff abilities of some of them being reliant on either having multiple murlocs, or summoning multiple murlocs.
+Murloc rush, with the buff abilities of some of them being reliant on either having multiple murlocs, or summoning multiple murlocs.